 While he was a State Representative, he also was involved with the Children’s Caucus; Elder Caucus; Hospital Caucus; MWRA Legislative Caucus; Mental Health Caucus; State Parks Caucus; Bio-Tech Caucus; and Suburban Caucus.

-Following the COVID-19 outbreak, Walter was appointed as the Senate Chair of the Special Joint Oversight Committee on the Soldiers’ Home in Holyoke COVID-19 Outbreak, until his term ended in January 2021.
+Following the COVID-19 outbreak, Walter was appointed as the Senate Chair of the Special Joint Oversight Committee on the Soldiers’ Home in Holyoke COVID-19 Outbreak, until his term on that committee ended in January 2021.

 He is a full-time Senator working for the people in his district.
 You will see him at various Select Board or School Committee meetings in the towns he proudly serves, or you’ll see him at various farmer’s markets, charitable events, and fundraisers.
 He is regularly in the district with his constituents to stay connected to the people he serves.
 In addition to meeting in the district with constituents, Walter works for the people moving important legislation forward.